 Resistance torque

 The section modulus is used in linear elasticity theory.
 This determines the greatest stress occurring at the edge of the cross-section, the mechanical stress.
-This quantity is the quotient of the area moment of inertia and the distance \alpha _m_a_x} of the edge from the neutral fiber:
+This value is the quotient of the area moment of inertia and the distance of the edge from the neutral fiber:

 Area radius of gyration